ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 5. How to acquire an advantage?

-6. How to use an advantage to achieve victory?
+6. How to turn an advantage into a victory?

 Each of these questions relates to a specific game concept.